ObserveRTC/client-monitor-js/README.md

     console.log(`Receiving audio bitrate: ${monitor.receivingAudioBitrate}`);
     console.log(`Receiving video bitrate: ${monitor.receivingVideoBitrate}`);
 });

+monitor.on('freezed-video-track', (trackMonitor) => {

+});
 ```

 The above example do as follows:

-1. Create a client monitor, which collect stats every (by default in every 5s)
+1. Create a client monitor, which collect stats every (by default in every 2s)
-2. Setup a collector collect stats from a peer connection
+2. Setup a source collect stats from a peer connection
-3. Register an event called after stats are collected
+3. Register an event handler called after stats are collected and metrics are updated
+4. Register an event handler called if a receiving video track has freezed

 **NOTE**: `createClientMonitor()` method creates a monitor instance with default configurations.
 You can pass a configuration object to the `createClientMonitor(config: ClientMonitorConfig)` method to customize the monitor instance.